 An isometric camera is a type of top-down camera that doesn’t always follow the character exactly but instead shows the playing field from above and at an angle.
 Like this:

-For this very reason, the isometric view was originally used with 2D games.
+For this very reason, isometric game design was originally used with 2D games.
 2D graphics are lighter and require less processing power, which is ideal for mobile games.
 At the same time, with today’s smartphones, it’s possible to create an isometric game with 3D graphics that’s still light enough for smartphones built several years back.
 In fact, Brawl Stars is designed in 3D, and it looks awesome.
 So it’s all up to you and your imagination.
 And your team’s graphic designers, of course.

 Read also: How to make an idle game